tauri-apps/tauri/.changes/fix-elevated-update-cmd.md

 "tauri-bundler": patch:fix
 ---

-Fixed Command arguments for Windows -> msi -> elevatedUpdateTask.
-This works with spaces in project name on windows
+On Windows, fixed command arguments for `bundle -> windows -> msi -> elevatedUpdateTask`. to work with spaces in `productName`